Defacto2/server/README.md

 df2-server --version
 df2-server --help

-# Start the server in the developer mode
+# Start the server without any custom configuration and in the developer mode
 df2-server
 ```

----
+# Edit the code

-## Edit the code
+This web server is dependancy free and built in Go with some common frameworks and dependencies.

-This web server is dependancy free and built in Go.
+The web application expects a local PostgreSQL server containing the Defacto2 database running on port `5432`.
-The server expects a local PostgreSQL server containing the Defacto2 database running on port `5432`.
+The application will load and show static webpages, but any other page that requires data from database will timeout.

-It is configured to use the following as developer defaults.
+The web server configured to use the following as developer defaults.

 - user: `root`
 - password: `example`